php-opencloud/openstack/CONTRIBUTING.md

 ### 1. Providing feedback

-On of the easiest ways to get readily involved in our project is to let us know about your experiences using our SDK.
+One of the easiest ways to get readily involved in our project is to let us know about your experiences using our SDK.
 Feedback like this is incredibly useful to us, because it allows us to refine and change features based on what our users want and expect of us.
-There are a bunch of ways to get in contact!
-You can [ping us](https://developer.rackspace.com/support/) via e-mail, talk to us on irc (#rackspace-dev on freenode), [tweet us](https://twitter.com/rackspace), or submit an issue on our [bug tracker](/issues).
-Things you might like to tell us
+You can submit an issue on our [bug tracker](/issues).
-are:
+Things you might like to tell us are:

 * how easy was it to start using our SDK?
 * did it meet your expectations?
 If not, why not?